github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli.md

 ---
-title: Getting started with the CodeQL CLI
+title: Setting up the CodeQL CLI
-shortTitle: Getting started
-intro: 'To get started with the {% data variables.product.prodname_codeql_cli %}, you need to set up the CLI so that it can access the tools and libraries required to create and analyze databases.'
+intro: 'To get started with the {% data variables.product.prodname_codeql_cli %}, you need to download and set up the CLI so that it can access the tools and libraries required to create and analyze databases.'
 product: '{% data reusables.gated-features.codeql %}'
 versions:
   fpt: '*'